nitinshueran/java/README.md

            2. --path(optional): The directory to store the created overview document, if not provided, the utility will create the document in default directory.
            3. --namespace(mandatory): Namespace for which the empty overview document will be created, this parameter is mandatory.
 ```
-commands, with various combinations of mandatory and optional arguments, to create an empty overview document:
+Samle commands, with various combinations of mandatory and optional arguments, to create an empty overview document:
 ```
  Command1: java -jar overview-document-cmd-{version}.jar --create --namespace=ABC_D
  Command2: java -jar overview-document-cmd-{version}.jar --create --name=overview-document-sample-name --namespace=ABC_D